-The Local Government Infrastructure Plan, Part 4 of the Toowoomba Regional Planning Scheme, the planning scheme, includes Council’s 15 year forward plan for trunk infrastructure which will be funded by infrastructure charges.
-Refer to Info 035 Priority Infrastructure Plan Information Sheet (for print) and Info 004 Charges Resolution No. 1 Information Sheet (for print).
+The Local Government Infrastructure Plan, Part 4 of the Toowoomba Regional Planning Scheme, (the planning scheme), includes Council’s 15 year forward plan for trunk infrastructure which will be funded by infrastructure charges.
+Refer to INFO 035 Local Government Infrastructure Plan.

 The types of development that trigger the levying of adopted infrastructure charges are:

 For Residential developments – infrastructure charges are calculated on a per lot basis.
 Each proposed lot will attract a charge equivalent to that of a 3 or more bedroom dwelling in the relevant charge area, Urban, Township or Rural.

 For Non-Residential developments – infrastructure charges are calculated based on the size of the lot/s created.
 For Urban and Township charge areas, each additional lot will attract a charge equal to the adopted charge for the development category ‘Industry’, calculated at 40% of the lot size to a maximum of 2,000 m2.

 The charge rate may be reduced if the development is not serviced, or planned to be serviced, by one or more trunk infrastructure networks.

 The charge rates may be found in Council’s current Charges Resolution.
 Credits may also apply as set out in the Charges Resolution.